 The primary form of settlement for a workers’ compensation claim in Washington, D.C., is a lump sum.
 Sometimes the insurance company will agree to a structured settlement, which pays benefits in installments over a set number of years.

-The District of Columbia Office of Workers’ Compensation is responsible for approving all settlements.
+The District of Columbia Office of Workers’ Compensation is responsible for approving all settlements and workers' compensation cases.

 The statute of limitations, or the amount of time an injured worker has to file a claim, is one year from the date of the injury or the date when the injured person reasonably should have been aware that the injury was related to the workplace.